eigenlucy/eigenlucy.github.io/_eigenlucy/2025-06-18-the-end-of-satan.md

 market, and before the values, ideals, and opinions of our time.
 The ignominy of the possibilities of life that we are offered appears from within.
 We do not feel ourselves outside of our time but continue 10 undergo shameful compromises with it.
-This feeling of shame is om- of philosophy's most powerful motifs.
+This feeling of shame is one of philosophy's most powerful motifs.
 We are not responsible lor (he victims but responsible before them.
 And there is no way to escape the ignoble but to play the part of the animal (to growl, burrow,